 Once you decide to purchase a water jet flosser, you still have to work out which brand and model will suit you best.
 This choice can be quite overwhelming, particularly if it is your first time purchasing one.
 Here are some of the main things you should consider:

 - Mains operated or rechargeable: You may be used to having a cordless electric toothbrush, but some flossers are connected to a base that holds the water reservoir.
-This unit is quite large, so not ideal for travelling.
-On the plus side, the larger reservoir means less frequent re-filling, while the flossers themselves tend to be more powerful than cordless versions.
+This unit is quite large, so it doesn’t make for the best travel water flosser.
+On the plus side, the larger reservoir means less frequent re-filling, while the flosser itself tends to be more powerful than a cordless water flosser.

 - Budget: You can spend up to $100 on a top-of-the-range flosser, but some lesser-known brands have basic models for around $30.